gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Each article should explain exactly one concept, and that concept should be apparent from the article's title.

-We can reference other articles by linking to them inline, or in an "Other Resources" section at the end of the article.
-Our goal is to have thousands of articles that cover a broad range of technical topics.
+We can reference other articles by linking to them inline or in an "Other Resources" section at the end of the article.
+Our goal is to have many articles that cover a broad range of technical topics.

 # General writing tips

 Before you begin writing, create an outline of the topic and think about any coding examples you'll use (if applicable).
 This helps to organize your thoughts and make the writing process easier.

 Articles should be written with short, clear sentences, and use as little jargon as necessary.
 All jargon should be defined immediately in plain English.
-In other words, pretend like your readers have very little coding experience and define words that beginners might have a hard time understanding.
+In other words, pretend like your readers have very little coding experience; you need to define words that beginners might have a hard time understanding.

-The introduction paragraph should only be 1-2 sentences long and be a simple explanation of the main topic.
-It should limit the use of any links to other Guide articles, as they can be distracting.
+The introduction paragraph should only be a 1-2 sentence explanation of the main topic.
+It should limit the use of any links to other Guide articles, as these can be distracting.

 Keep paragraphs short (around 1-4 sentences).
 People are more likely to read several short paragraphs instead of a huge block of text.